Personal Interests

 I travel in my First Generation Tundra as much as possible, reaching desolate areas.
 I am always in search of a quieter place, somewhere I can fully immerse myself in nature.

-My favorite places to travel include Moab, UT, Garden of Eden in Santa Cruz, CA, Fraser, CO, and the Sierra Mountain Range.
+My favorite places to travel include Moab UT, Fraser CO, Garden of Eden in Santa Cruz CA, and Stanislaus National Forest.

 Fishing